 Best mobile data option for travellers

-The eSIM is a dream come true for frequent travellers.
+The eSIM is a dream come true for frequent travelers.
 You can now travel seamlessly between the 135 countries covered by project Fi.
 No purchasing local SIMs, filling forms to sign up to local carriers or misplacing SIMs.
 Enjoy a hassle-free journey as the eSIM switches you automatically to domestic carriers at NO EXTRA CHARGE.
 Yes, you get the same flat rate of $10/GB no matter where you are in the world.
 And you can use as much data as you want, without worrying about paying extra if you cross a pre-set limit within a specific period (e.g. 1 GB in 30 days.)

 Easy set up and sign up